jdhwpgmbca/pcapture/README.md

 - It's unlikely that you'll be able to run it inside a `Kubernetes` cluster, because `Kubernetes` uses separate internal Pod networks.
 Most traffic is redirected into Kubernetes clusters via LoadBalancer and Ingress resources.
 - You may want to write a separate standalone client web application to furthur separate the client from the back-end service in terms of security.
 - There may also be other reasons why you'd want a different client.
 I know that there are quite a few `Node.JS` based frameworks out there that are very popular.
+- There's now an `add_filter.ps1` script that can be used after installation to add/remove capture filters.
+The add_filters.ps1 script, like all the other PowerShell scripts in the directory reads the `.env` file for environment settings.

 ## Understanding Project Settings